HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-04-2/index.md

 ## OPS Implementation

-TODO: better language around OPS utilizes WAF, Defender for ____, and alerting around all of the above.
+TODO: better language around OPS utilizes WAF, Defender for ____, LogWatch equivalent, and alerting around all of the above.
 Seek inherited text

 ### Control Origination